MicrosoftDocs/Viva/Viva/goals/inviting-and-removing-a-user.md

 To remove a user from your organization, an admin can deactivate or delete their account: Go to **Admin** -> **Users**.
 Find the user you want to remove and select **Actions** -> **Deactivate** or **Actions** -> **Delete**.
 In either case, you'll no longer be billed for that user.

-If you have invited users using an AAD group, you can remove the user from the group to deactivate them in Viva Goals as well.
+If you have invited users using an Azure AD group, you can remove the user from the group to deactivate them in Viva Goals as well.

 ### Deactivate versus delete a user

-A deactivated user will remain visible in Viva Goals but won't be able to sign in.
-The user will remain assigned as an owner of any OKRs they had.
+A deactivated user remains visible in Viva Goals but won't be able to sign in.
+The user remains assigned as an owner of any OKRs they had.
 They won't be searchable in **All Users** and will be listed as deactivated in the **Users** section of the admin tools.

 :::image type="content" source="../media/goals/2/23/c.jpg" alt-text="Screenshot shows deactivated users." lightbox="../media/goals/2/23/c.jpg":::